Spaying (Ovario-hysterectomy)

 Fluoride treatment: If the adult teeth are in, I like to recommend treating your pet's teeth with fluoride.

-Additional pain medication to take home: You vet may dispense pain medication
+Additional pain medication to take home: Your vet will probably dispense pain medication to minimize post op discomfort.

 Follow up recheck if there are any problems